Virginia Wesleyan University requires a minimum of 128 semester hours to graduate with a bachelor's degree.

-Around 50% of students who started college at Marlins finish the requirements for graduation within six years.
+NOTE: Around 47% of students who start college at Marlins complete all the credits required within six years.

 Marlins offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||X|